stormasm/spanish/diary/autobio.md

 although I have lived in Oregon for many years, aunque he vivido en Oregon durante muchos años

+for many years, durante muchos anos
+for many years now, desde hace muchos años

 ### 4/12/21

 nací en